PiTheSnep/unavailabot/README.md

-# unavailabot
+# UnavailaBot
-A Discord bot to ping alert when a bot or user goes offline
+A Discord bot to send a ping alert when a bot or user goes offline.

+Fully customizable and extendable to support multiple watchers or multiple users to watch.